fadion/Maneuver/README.md

 > Maneuver was recently updated to use SFTP, in addition to FTP.
 This change doesn't break any API, except a few simple configuration changes.
-You'll need to add a `scheme` option to your servers with either `ftp` or `ssh2` as a value.
+You'll need to add a `scheme` option to your servers with either `ftp` or `ssh` as a value.
 In addition, the `username` field will have to be renamed to `user` and `password` to `pass`.

 > This release is tagged with a version.
 Please update your composer as instructed in the [Installation](#installation) section.